AstroChensj/Xstack/README.md

 <u><span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is a comprehensive standalone pipeline code for **X-ray spectral (rest-frame) shifting and stacking**.</u>

-In the era of eROSITA All Sky X-ray Survey (eRASS), the code should be very useful, if you have a special sample (of point sources) selected in other bands (*infra-red color, optical line/line ratios, variability*, etc), and you would like to see how their **averaged X-ray spectral shape** looks like.
+In the era of eROSITA All Sky X-ray Survey (eRASS), the code should be very useful, if you have a special sample (point or extended sources) selected in other bands (*infra-red color, optical line/line ratios, variability*, etc), and you would like to see how their **averaged X-ray spectral shape** looks like.
 You simply download your targets' spectra from [eROSITA archive](https://erosita.mpe.mpg.de/dr1/erodat/data/download/), and <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> them (see [below](#ledger-how-to-use-xstack) for examples).

 ## :bulb: How <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> works: a very brief introduction